The curriculum has been developed by the Yale Infectious Diseases Section of the Department of Medicine at the Yale School of Medicine

 3) Enhance professional development and institutional changes to promote diversity and inclusion.

-The Website Home Page provides a source of references, books and audio-visual materials and announcements relevant to these goals.
+The guide provides a source of references, books and audio-visual materials and announcements relevant to these goals.
 The ID2EA curriculum is structured as a roadmap with a series of didactic and experiential educational stops or sessions addressing issues relevant to the stated goals.
 The web site is divided into specific numbered sections with agenda and material from each of the roadmap stops.

 For additional information and questions regarding web site usage and logistics please contact Alyssa Grimshaw, MSLIS, Clinical Research and Education Librarian.
 For further questions regarding Web site content information, please contact Infectious Diseases faculty: Drs.
 Gerald Friedland, Marjie Golden, and Michael Virata